-Dr Lokuge has learnt that it is the mothers, children, health workers and teachers – those who live the experience – who are best placed to help identify gaps and deliver solutions.
-The problem that often exists is that these are the voices ignored when aid is delivered, research is undertaken and policies are created.
+Kamalini knows that those who live the experience - mothers, children, health workers and teachers - are best placed to identify gaps and deliver solutions.
+Too often, their voices are ignored when aid is delivered, research undertaken, and policies created.

 Médecins Sans Frontières/Doctors Without Borders (MSF), the world’s leading independent organisation for medical humanitarian aid, on a joint PhD program and a range of operational research and evaluation projects.